Published: September 2023

-Tracking, unpacking and governing the complex field of global AI governance law and policy has quickly become a top tier strategic issue for organizations.
-The IAPP AI Governance Center will provide AI governance professionals with the content, resources, networking, training and certification needed to respond to the field’s complex risks.
-We welcome feedback and insights from the community of AI governance professionals.
+Tracking, unpacking and governing the complex field of global AI governance law and policy has quickly become a top-tier strategic issue for organizations.
+The IAPP AI Governance Center will continue to provide AI governance professionals with the content, resources, networking, training and certification needed to respond to the field's complex risks.
+The IAPP AI Global Law and Policy Tracker has been updated with valuable input from the global community of AI governance professionals, and we continue to welcome feedback and insights from this community.

 -